AmmarCSE/arithmetic-game/README.md

 - Clone this repository

-- Cd into the root directory and execute chmod u+x expression-engine.js
+- Cd into the root directory and execute `chmod u+x game.js`

 - Start the game with a command like `./game.js --level 3`

+- You can change the level throughout by entering '--level x'

+- Quit by entering 'q' or 'quit'

 Example Equations
 --------------